Verifiable Randomness Function (VRF)

 In the rest of this document, we describe both Permanent Account and Temporary Account approaches that can be used to request VRF.

-We assume that at this point you have already created permanent account through Prepayment smart contract, deposited $KLAY, and assigned consumer(s) to it.
+We assume that at this point you have already created permanent account through Prepayment smart contract, deposited $KAIA, and assigned consumer(s) to it.
 If not, please read how to do all the above, in order to be able to continue in this guide.

 User smart contract that wants to use Orakl Network VRF has to inherit from VRFConsumerBase abstract smart contract.